hlim18/SaferTrip_JL/README.md

 });
 ```

 ### 3.5.3.
-User-input Message
+"Text Input" Message
-`Async/await` is a new way to write asynchronous code.
-Previous options for asynchronous code are `callbacks` and `promises`.
+`Async/await` is a way to write asynchronous code.
 The keyword `await` makes JavaScript wait until that promise settles and  then go on with its result.

 ```JS
 .on({click: async function(){